gsharma123/gsharma123.github.io/README.md

 # Garima Sharma

-# About Me!
+# About Me

-This is a normal paragraph following a header.
-GitHub is a code hosting platform for version control and collaboration.
-It lets you and others work together on projects from anywhere.
+Senior in Computer Science and Advertising @ Illinois.
+Actively involved in undergraduate research, leadership and community service.

 ## Header 2